 The mission of U.S. Pain Foundation is to educate, empower, connect, and advocate for people living with chronic conditions that cause pain.
-As a 501 (c)(3) nonprofit organization dedicated to serving those who live with painful conditions and their care providers, U.S. Pain Foundation helps individuals find resources and inspiration.
+As a 501 (c)(3) nonprofit organization dedicated to serving those who live with painful conditions and their care providers, U.S. Pain helps individuals find resources and inspiration.
 Learn more.

 Stats about pain

 - 50 million Americans live with chronic pain.

 - Of that number, 20 million live with high-impact chronic pain, or pain that significantly limits daily activities.

 - These numbers do not include the millions of children living with pain.